uaarg/pigeon/README.md

 * Various Export options under the Export menu
 * Start of multi-operator functionality: features and images can be synced with other pigeon instances over an ivybus
+* Scans QR codes from selected image (under process menu), reading up to 60 cm away at up to 45 degrees using a 7x7cm QR code

 Future Features:
 ----------------